 But just as puppies are different from kittens, so too are cacti different from ficus plants or spider plants.
 To provide the optimum conditions for your plant, you need to know where your plant comes from and what it needs to survive and thrive.

-- What kind of soil does this plant like?
+- What kind of soil does this plant prefer?

-- How much light and shade does it need?
+- How much and what kind of sunlight or shade does it need?

 - How much water is enough (and how much is too much)?

 - Is this plant prone to pests or parasites?
-If so, how do I keep my plant safe?
+If so, how do I eliminate the pests and keep the plant safe?

 Even with the best care, brown leaves are fairly common on many houseplants.
-Keep in mind that it might be perfectly natural for lower leaves on your plant to first turn pale yellow, then brown and then drop off.
-This happens in many kinds of tropical plants as they grow.
+Keep in mind that it might be perfectly natural for the lower leaves on your plant to first turn pale yellow, then turn brown and drop off.
+This happens to many kinds of tropical plants as they grow.
 Over time, the plant will form a bare stem.

 However, in some cases, brown leaves are a sign of cultural problems.
-If it seems like a lot of leaves are falling off—or if many leaves turn brown at once, or the upper leaves start browning—you may have one of the following problems:
+If too many leaves are falling off, if many leaves turn brown at once, or if the upper leaves start browning your plant might be experiencing one or more of the following problems:

 - Not enough light: If lower leaves start turning brown or yellow, the plant might not be receiving enough light.
-If the discoloration is isolated to the side of the plant away from your light source, it's probably too little light.
+If the discoloration is isolated to the side of the plant away from the light source, it's probably receiving too little light.

 - Too little water: Underwatered plants will first wilt, and then the leaves will brown and fall off.
-This most often happens from the bottom up, but it might also start on outer leaves on more bushy plants.
+This most often happens from the bottom up, but it might also start on outer leaves on bushier plants.